 Thank you for your interest in HUD's Housing Choice Voucher Program.
-This program is designed to help low income households bridge the gap between what they can afford to pay for rent based on their income and the actual rent for a market rental.
-The following program guide will provide an explanation of the rental assistance program administered by HMHA.
+This program is designed to help low-income households bridge the gap between what they can afford to pay for rent based on their income and the actual rent for a market rental.
+The following program guide will explain the rental assistance program administered by HMHA.

 All Housing Choice Voucher (HCV) Program participants and owners are subject to federal rules and regulations.
-HMHA will make every effort to inform you of HCV Program rules and advise you of how any new or revised rules will affect you.
+HMHA will make every effort to inform you of HCV Program rules and advise you of how new or revised rules will affect you.

-We look forward to you becoming a partner in HMHA's mission to provide affordable housing to low-income families in Hancock, Hardin, Putnam, and/or Wyandot Counties.
-If you decide to participate in our program, we will work very hard to provide you with professional, courteous, and consistent service.
+We look forward to you becoming a partner in HMHA's mission to provide affordable housing to low-income families in Hancock, Hardin, Putnam, and Wyandot Counties.
+If you decide to participate in our program, we will work very hard to provide you professional, courteous, and consistent service.

-Please feel free to contact our Executive Director, Casey Ricker, if you have any additional questions or if you just want to introduce yourself!
+Don't hesitate to contact our Executive Director, Casey Ricker, if you have any additional questions or want to introduce yourself!